JasonLocklin/Dissertation/General/Introduction.md

 bias such that attention is preferentially oriented toward right space, and second, a reorienting deficit such that neglect patients have difficulty disengaging attention from stimuli in right space in order to reorient towards the left.
-Origionally associated with the related phenomenon of extinction -- the failure to report a contralesional stimulus when presentd simultaniously with an ipsilesional stimulus -- the 'disengage deficit' describes a general attentional "stickiness" where-by rightward stimuli attract and capture attention to the exclusion of leftward stimuli [for a review, see @Losier2001].  @Posner1984
+Originally associated with the related phenomenon of extinction -- the failure to report a contralesional stimulus when presented simultaneously with an ipsilesional stimulus -- the 'disengage deficit' describes a general attentional "stickiness" where-by rightward stimuli attract and capture attention to the exclusion of leftward stimuli [for a review, see @Losier2001].  @Posner1984